A-PachecoT/sunshift/DEVELOPER.md

-# Developer Guide - wl-gammarelay Auto System
+# Developer Guide - Sunshift

 Technical documentation for developers and advanced users.